Symphony No. 2 (Wirén): History

 Wirén's path to becoming a professional symphonist was a torturous one, filled with self-doubt.
 In 1932, while studying orchestration in Paris under Russian composer Leonid Sabaneyev, Wirén had begun his first attempt in the form, the Symphony No. 1, Op.
 3. Despite receiving a catalog number, this piece never progressed beyond sketches (now housed in the archives of The Music and Theatre Library of Sweden) and was rejected by the composer as an "immature, radical experiment" undeserving of performance.
-From 1933–34, Wirén tackled a new attempt at a symphony, producing a four-movement piece—but, before it could be premiered, he revised and divided it into two smaller works: the Sinfonietta, Op.
-7a, in which Wirén paired the original two outer movements with a newly-composed Andante; and Two Orchestral Pieces, Op.
+From 1933 to 1934, Wirén tackled a new attempt at a symphony, producing a four-movement piece—but, before it could be premiered, he revised and divided it into two smaller works: the Sinfonietta, Op.
+7a, in which Wirén paired the original two outer movements with a newly composed Andante; and Two Orchestral Pieces, Op.
 7b, consisting of the two withdrawn inner movements, a Gavotte–Musette and a Scherzo.

 Following the success of 1937's Serenade for Strings, Op.
 11, Wirén returned to the symphonic form for a third time; the result was the three-movement Symphony No. 2, which he had composed primarily in Sweden, but also while on vacation to visit his in-laws in Ireland.
 The symphony received its premiere on 13 October 1940, with Sixten Eckerberg leading the Gothenburg Symphony Orchestra.
 While the public received the new work warmly, the critics were a bit more tepid in their response.
 Ture Rangström and Kurt Atterberg (by 1940, composers of four and six symphonies, respectively) commented that the Second was "rather trifling in sections" and lacking in musical themes, although each was overall appreciative of Wirén's contribution to the Swedish symphonic canon.
 Other critics remarked that the symphony was Nielsen-ian in character, while others pondered its merits as a serenade, due to its light, delicate nature and the paucity of sharp symphonic contrasts.
 The critics would come around by at least 1942, performances of which they praised.